mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 In this Learning Lab you will learn **Design Thinking**, applicable as an agile method for user-optimized and user-friendly development of innovative products or services, apps, analyses, software and project developments.

-In the context of this Learning Lab, you are part of the **Design Thinking Team of your Student Council**.
+In the context of this Learning Lab you are part of the **Design Thinking Team of your Student Council**.

-Since you find the current app of the university to be inappropriate, your task is to **design a favorite app for students**.
+If you find the current app of the university to be inappropriate, your task could be to **design a favorite app for students**.
 The new app should address the most important needs of students.
-The development of your app will be funded by your city.

 ### Step 1